In Nevada

 Does my state give parents the right to consent for their child to get an abortion?

-Yes.
-Consent from one parent is required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
+No. One parent must be notified, but consent is not required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
 Nev.
 Rev. Stat.
 Ann. §§ 442.255.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?